Hydraxous/EasyPZ-ULTRAKILL/README.md

 # EasyPZ-ULTRAKILL
-Tiny QoL mod for ULTRAKILL
+Tiny QoL mod for ULTRAKILL to use the pause menu less when going for P-Ranks.

 _______________________________________________________________________________________________________________________________________